slatedocs/slate/source/includes/_bulk_data.md

 A few tips if things aren't working:

 * Most errors will probably occur when attempting to load data from Lambda into Redshift.
 The DynamoDB batch history captures errorMessages in the the `LambdaRedshiftBatches` table.
 Click on the `entries` field.
-You can also check AWS Cloudwatch > Logs and then click on the appropriate cloud stream.
+You can also check AWS CloudWatch > Logs and then click on the appropriate cloud stream.
 * Since Redshift is based on PostgreSQL 8.0.2, there is a healthy amount of overlapping error codes.
 You can [lookup errors codes here](http://www.postgresql.org/docs/8.0/static/errcodes-appendix.html).
 Example errors:
   * `28000` - Unable to connect to the database.
 Is the username/password/database name entered correctly when running setup.js?
 Is the user granted proper privileges on your database?
   * `42P01` - Redshift doesn't have the table you're trying to import data into.
 Did you import the schema as described above?